Testing CCDM Cosmology with the Radiation Temperature-Redshift Relation: Data Sample and Statistical Analysis

 \section{Data Sample and Statistical Analysis}

-In Table \ref{TabTz}, we display the CMB $T(z)$ temperature data adopted here as provided by several authors in the literature \cite{MatherEtAl99, Ge_1997, Srianand_2000, Molaro_2002, Cui_2005, Luzzi_2009, LuzziEtAl09, SrianandEtAl08, NoterdaemeEtAl11, CuiEtAl05, GeEtAl97, SrianandEtAl00, HurierEtAl14}.
+In Table \ref{TabTz}, we display the CMB $T(z)$ temperature data adopted here as provided by several authors in the literature \cite{FixsenEtAl09,LuzziEtAl09,SrianandEtAl08,NoterdaemeEtAl11,CuiEtAl05,GeEtAl97,SrianandEtAl00,HurierEtAl14}.

-We notice that the $T_0\equiv T(z=0)$ data comes from the CMB blackbody radiation spectrum as estimated from the COBE collaboration \cite{MatherEtAl99}.
+We notice that the $T_0\equiv T(z=0)$ data comes from the CMB blackbody radiation spectrum as estimated from \cite{FixsenEtAl09}, where he has recalibrated the FIRAS data from COBE \cite{MatherEtAl99} with the WMAP data \cite{HinshawEtAl09}.
 The 13 low redshift ($z=0.023-0.55$) $T(z)$ data are from \cite{LuzziEtAl09}, taken from multi-frequency measurements of the Sunyaev-Zeldovich (S-Z) effect toward 13 clusters (A1656, A2204, A1689, A520, A2163, A773, A2390, A1835, A697, ZW3146, RXJ1347, CL0016+16 and MS0451-0305 by order of redshift, shown on Table \ref{TabTz}).
 A value at high redshift comes from a damped Lyman-$\alpha$ (DLA) system \cite{SrianandEtAl08,NoterdaemeEtAl11}, from the CO excitation temperature.
 It was the first measurement of $T(z)$ using a molecular transition at high redshift.
 An additional data point is also associated to a DLA system, Q1331+170 \cite{CuiEtAl05} which was found by applying the inferred physical conditions to the observed C I fine structure excitation.
 This same process has furnished a $T(z)$ value from QSO 0013-004 \cite{GeEtAl97}.
 Srianand {\it et al.} \cite{SrianandEtAl00} reported a CMB high-$z$ temperature from first and second fine structure levels of neutral carbon atoms in an isolated remote gas cloud.
 Finally, Hurier {\it et al.} \cite{HurierEtAl14} reported 18 $T(z)$ data by using thermal Sunyaev-Zeldovich (tSZ) data from the Planck satellite.

 Many of these data had already been compiled by Komatsu and Kimura \cite{Komatsu}.
 However, differently from the quoted authors, 5 asymmetric uncertainty data were not considered in order to avoid a result dependent over the symmetrization method choice.
 In addition, the 6 $T(z)$ data deduced from Planck tSZ \cite{MartinoEtAl15} were not also used in order to prevent data duplicity.